trrapp12/jest-test-driven-fizz-buzz/README.md

 - [x] Use of toBe() tests
 - [x] Testing multiple conditions
 - [x] Classic "fizzBuzz" function
+- [x] An additional function of my own just for extra practice

 ### Project published at:
 ---